 - 1 pinch freshly ground black pepper or red chilli flakes

-- 1 knob butter for greasing or 1 tbsp oil
+- 1 tbsp knob butter for greasing or 1 tbsp oil

 - 1/2 tsp dry oregano

-It’s time to season this well by adding some salt* pepper, sesame seeds, the dry oregano and the nutmeg and the grated Halloumi.
+- It’s time to season this well by adding some salt* pepper, sesame seeds, dried oregano and nutmeg and grated Halloumi.
 Give it a further whisk.